vijaya33/Slack.WebAPI/README.md

 ├── Program.cs
 ├── Startup.cs
 ├── Slack.WebAPI.csproj

+Folder structure of (Frontend) this project and solution is work in progress with React and JavaScript:

 Contributing to this project Pull requests and feedback are welcome.
 Please fork the repository and submit a pull request with your enhancements